Quantum pricing-based column-generation framework for hard combinatorial problems: Numerical Simulations

 First, we observe that the Quantum Greedy approach has the same overall performance as its classical counterpart, showing that our quantum sampler can solve the Maximum Independent Set problem efficiently.
 Also, both strategies have the same linear behavior related to the size of the graph, \textit{i.e.}, the number of edges it contains, being most impacted by dense graphs (see Figures~\ref{apitud08} and~\ref{apitnud08}).
 This behavior is expected since the size of each independent set gets smaller as the set of edges gets larger.
 Hence, more iterations have, in general, to be done to cover all vertices of a dense graph.
 Also, while outperforming the Classical CG approach on almost every graph class (in terms of the number of iterations), both Classical and Quantum Greedy algorithms had their performance slightly decreased on UD graphs.
 Finally, taking advantage of the related superposition aspect, the proposed Quantum CG outperformed all other approaches on all graph classes.
 For instance, while the Quantum CG algorithm needed less than 4 (resp.~6) sampling iterations for all sparse and dense (resp.~0.5-density) non-UD graphs, Quantum and Classical Greedy approaches (resp.~Classical CG algorithm) needed up to 10 (resp.~12) pricing interactions to solve the same graph class.

-Fig.~\ref{gapappro} shows the average gap (and the standard deviation with 95\% of confidence interval) between the optimal solution and the best one found by applying the presented approaches.
+Fig.~\ref{gapappro} shows the average gap\footnote{Throughout the paper, the gap is calculated as follows: for a given problem instance and the value $x_o$ of the optimal solution (i.e., the minimum number of colors needed to color the graph, also known as the chromatic number of the graph) and the value $x_m$ of the solution (i.e., the number of colors used to color the graph) after running a given method the gap is given by $\dfrac{x_o - x_m}{x_o}$.
+In other words, the gap represents the distance between a given solution found by any method from the optimal one.} (and the standard deviation with 95\% of confidence interval) between the optimal solution and the best one found by applying the presented approaches.
 First, we observe that our proposed Quantum CG approach has the best overall performance.
 Indeed, it could find the optimal solution in almost all instances; as seen in Fig.~\ref{gapnud08}, our approach could not find the best solution only for some 13-vertex non-UD graphs.
 Also, unlike all other approaches, the Quantum CG is not impacted by the graph class; while the Classical CG could better perform on dense graphs (see Figures~\ref{gapud08} and~\ref{gapnud08}), both Classical and Quantum Greedy approaches are more stable on UD graphs.
 Also, as depicted in Fig.~\ref{gapnud02} (resp.
 Fig.~\ref{gapud02}), the proposed Quantum CG algorithm could reduce the average gap on 12-vertex non-UD (resp.
 13-vertex UD) graphs from roughly 19\% (resp.
 11\%) to 0\% when compared to the Quantum Greedy (resp.
 Classical CG) approach.

 Our proposed quantum pricing-based approach also outperformed both stochastic classical approaches in most of the instances, especially those related to UD and sparse graphs.
 Even though the quality of the solutions remains the same (see Fig.~\ref{gapappro}), the Noiseless Quantum CG could reduce by 50\% the number of iterations on sparse graphs when compared to SA-based pricing, as observed in Figures~\ref{apitud02} and~\ref{apitnud02}).
 Even though the Greedy CG has fewer pricing iterations on some graph classes, as in bigger non-UD graphs with 20\% and 50\% of density (see Figures~\ref{apitnud02} and \ref{apitnud05}), the average gap could be reduced by 80\% when our proposed Quantum CG was applied on the same graph classes, as we observe in Figures~\ref{gapud02} and~\ref{gapnud02}.
 This indicates that random sampling to find independent sets cannot solve pricing sub-problems effectively.